Getting Started with Azure

 HVR for Azure takes care of the firewall settings, necessary database drivers and required HVR components on Azure.
 Connecting from on-premises to Azure normally does not require any additional measures.

 HVR uses a hub and spoke architecture.
-In an on-premises to cloud setup, the on-premises HVR installation will be nominated to be the hub.
+In an on-premise to cloud setup, the on-premises HVR installation will be on the hub.
 The hub share its installation with the source database or be installed on a separate server.

-This Quick start guide explains the 9 easy steps required to get an HVR replication running starting from the installation of HVR on Azure and on-premises.
+This Quickstart Guide provides the nine easy steps required to get an HVR replication running starting from the installation of HVR on Azure and on-premise.

 In step Size: Select the appropriate machine type.
 Azure will suggest machine type A1, which is perfectly suitable to run the HVR for Azure.
 Press “Select”.